SUSE/scf/README.md

 ### How do I bump the submodules for the various releases?

-__Note:__ Because this process involves cloning and building a release, it may take a long time.
+__Note:__ Because this process involves downloading and compiling release(s), it may take a long time.

-This section describes how to bump all the submodules at the same time.
-This is the easiest way because we have scripts helping us here.

-__Note:__ To bump the UAA modules start the process here.
-At least step 1 has to be done, to provide the version information.
-Any time after step 1 enter the `src/uaa-fissile-release` and follow the bump instructions in the [UAA README](https://github.com/SUSE/uaa-fissile-release/blob/master/README.md).
+1. In the manifest, update the version and SHA of the release(s)

-1. On the host machine run
+1. Compare the BOSH releases

     ```bash
-    bin/update-releases.sh <RELEASE>
+    make diff-releases
     ```

-    to bump to the specified release of CF. This pulls the information about compatible releases, creates clones and bumps them.

-    It places the version information it used in a subdirectory `_work`.

-    `ATTENTION`: The script may mention submodules it has no information about, making manual matching of versions to commit the order of the day.
-Where possible the script will have created at least a clone of the release to start from.

-    Currently these are `uaa-release`, `cf-acceptance-tests`,
-    `cf-smoke-tests-release`, and `nfs-volume-release`.

-1. Next up, we need the BOSH releases for the cloned and bumped submodules.
-Run

-    ```bash
-    bin/create-clone-releases.sh
-    ```

-    This command will place the log output for the individual releases into the sub directory `_work/LOG/ccr`.

-1. With this done we can now compare the BOSH releases of originals and clones, telling us what properties have changed (added, removed, changed descriptions and values, ...).
+    This command will print all changes to releases, telling us what properties have changed (added, removed, changed descriptions and values, ...).

-    On the host machine run

-    ```bash
-    bin/diff-releases.sh
-    ```

-    This command will place the log output and differences for the individual releases into the sub directory `_work/LOG/dr`.
+   > Note: don't commit the changes to the releases before you run the diff target.

 1. Act on configuration changes: